otisTek/miloPlot/README.rst

    things that still need to be done
      expand the titles to include more otis ABLOCK variables add help function(s)
-     python 3 testing
-     other os testing -  so far only macOS & Debian Linux better documentation
+     better documentation

    Copyright (C) 2017  Paris Aerospace Technologies